GeoscienceAustralia/vaws/docs/source/ch03_input.rst

 coverages.csv
 -------------

 This file defines coverages making up the wall part of the envelope of the model.
 An example is shown in :numref:`coverages.csv`, and description of each of the parameter values are provided in :numref:`coverages_table`.
 The wall name is defined in :numref:`front_facing_walls.csv`.
+Coverages are assessed for debris impact damage and failure by direct wind pressure.
+The area of coverage is used in the calculation of |Cpi|.

 .. _coverages.csv:
 .. code-block:: none